CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/songtrack.md

 ### Simple TIMING Display

 Check and adjust the phonemes and vocalization timing of the lyrics.
-If the screen is narrow, you can hide them in the "Talk Settings" in the Options.
+If the screen is narrow, you can hide it in the "Talk Settings" in the [Options](../../option/option).

 ### Scrollbar